 Annual inspections (inspection and inspection during operation) Inspection of the welding machine may only be carried out by qualified and authorised persons.
-The expert is the person who knows the hazards and potential damages in the source power sources with his / her education, knowledge and experience and can take the necessary security measures.
+The expert is the person who knows the hazards and potential damages in the source power sources with his / her education, knowledge and experience and is able to take the necessary security measures.